 Vincennes Campus Dean of Students

 Jasper Campus Student Services Director

 Aviation Technology Center

 ASL Center Secretary

 Payment of Residence Hall Charges

 Residence hall charges are billed with tuition and fees.
-Bills are ema approximately two weeks before the due date.
-For those choosing to payment schedule applies: · · · · · · · · · · · · · · · · · · ·
+Bills are printed and mailed approximately three weeks before the due date.
+For those electing the payment plan, the following payment schedule applies.

-Fall Semester
+Final Payment due October 15, 2004

-Spring Semester 1/3 due February 1
+Spring Semester

+Final payment due March 11, 2005

-Summer Session due upon moving into residence hall
+Summer Session 100 percent of cost due upon moving into residence hall

-Students are not charged for living in the residence halls on a month schedule is designed to spread the cost throughout each semester.
-Parentire semester charge any time prior to the due dates.
-All financial will be applied to the entire semester charge for housing regardless caid is refunded. ayments may be made for the aid and guaranteed student loans
+Students are not charged for living in the residence halls on a monthly basis.
+The above payment schedule is designed to spread the cost throughout each semester.
+Payments may be made for the entire semester charge any time prior to the due dates.
+All financial aid and guaranteed student loans will be applied to the entire semester charge for housing regardless of due date before any excess of aid is refunded on a weekly basis and is based on the move-out day recorded by the Housing Office.
+Special consideration will be given to teacher education majors during their practice teaching semester.

 For students who move out of the residence halls during the semester or summer sessions, the account is adjusted to reflect the number of days student actually resided in the dorm.
-Net charge is pro-rated on a weekly basis and is based on the move-out day recorded by the Housing Office.
-Special consideration will be given to teacher education majors during their practice teaching semester.
+Net charge is pro-rated